Approximate Inference for Constructing Astronomical Catalogs from Images

 for a sequence of temperatures $0 = \gamma_0 < \gamma_1 < \dots < \gamma_T = 1$.
 These (unnormalized) distributions interpolate between the prior and the posterior.

 For $t=1, \dots, T$, let $\mathcal T_t$ be a Markov chain transition that leaves (the normalized version of) $\pi_t$ invariant.
-To implement each transition kernel, $\mathcal{T}_t$, we use slice sampling, a Markov chain Monte Carlo method that requires no tuning and automatically adapts to the local scale for each variable \citep{neal2003slice}.
+To implement each transition kernel, $\mathcal{T}_t$, we use slice sampling, a Markov chain Monte Carlo method that requires little tuning and automatically adapts to the local scale for each variable \citep{neal2003slice}.
 We iterate over each variable in $z_s$, forming a slice-sampling-within-Gibbs transition kernel.

-We begin by sampling $z_s^{(0)} \sim \pi_0$.
+We begin by sampling $w_s^{(0)} \sim \pi_0$.
 Then, for $t=1, \dots, T$, we draw

-After $T$ iterations, $z_s^{(T)}$ is approximately distributed according to (the normalized version of) $\pi_T = \pi$, and
+After $T$ iterations, $w_s^{(T)}$ is approximately distributed according to (the normalized version of) $\pi_T = \pi$, and

-is a consistent estimator of $p(x | a_s = 1, z_{-s})$ \citep{neal2001annealed}.
-AIS can be viewed as importance sampling over an augmented state-space where the expanded dimensions begin with the prior distribution and gradually anneal to the targeted posterior according to $T$ temperatures.
+is a consistent estimator of $p(x | a_s, z_{-s})$ \citep{neal2001annealed}.
+AIS can be viewed as importance sampling over an augmented state space where the expanded dimensions begin with the prior distribution and gradually anneal to the targeted posterior according to $T$ temperatures.
 Thus, the ratio of these weights is a consistent estimator of the marginal likelihood.

 Estimating the marginal likelihood (also referred to as the model evidence) is a rich area of methodological development. \cite{skilling2004nested} presents another popular approach for computing marginal likelihood estimates, known as nested sampling.
 However, \cite{friel2012estimating} show cases where nested sampling is less efficient statistically and computationally than AIS, motivating our use of AIS in this work.